marhau-dev/spotify/README.md

  [ I am not the author of this program            ]

- [  authors of the application mrpond and SpotX   ]
+ [  authors of the application SpotX   ]